Main attractions in Southern Sri Lanka

-Galle is one of the most visited cities in Sri Lanka, and a perfect excursion during or after your southern beach stay.
-Explore the narrow winding streets of the Dutch Fort which protects churches, mosques, homes, quaint hotels restaurants and shops within its ancient walls.
+Galle is one of the most visited cities in Sri Lanka, and a perfect excursion during beach stay.
+Explore the narrow winding streets of the Dutch Fort which protects the churches, mosques, homes, quaint hotels restaurants and shops within its ancient walls.
 Built in the 17th century the Fort is Sri Lanka’s best existing colonial structure and has been declared a UNESCO world heritage site.
-The Fort is also a place where people come to appreciate art and to visit some quality museums like the National Maritime Museum.
+The Fort is also a place where people come to appreciate art and to visit quality museums like the National Maritime Museum.

-To see a good sample of Sri Lankan flora, go to the Kottawa conservation forest, which is about a 30 minute drive from Galle.
+To see a good sample of Sri Lankan flora, visit the Kottawa Conservation Forest, about a 30 minute drive from Galle.

 Unawatuna is probably the most famous beach in Southern Sri Lanka.
-Unawatuna has a lively tourist scene but remains charming with stylish guesthouses and boutique hotels.
+It has a lively tourist scene but maintains its charm with stylish guesthouses and boutique hotels.
 Unawatuna is the perfect place to go snorkeling and take a day trip to Galle.

 About 30 Km from Unawatuna, you will find Weligama, a fishing village where you can see the famous stilt fishermen.
-Discover the island of Taprobane which is only large enough for the villa built on it (and is a luxury retreat that accepts advanced bookings) and can be accessed on foot during low tide.
-Nearby, Midigama beach will delight surfers looking for good waves.
+Pass the island of Taprobane which is only large enough for one villa (a luxury retreat that accepts advanced bookings) and accessible on foot during low tide.
+Nearby, Midigama Beach will delight surfers looking for good waves.
 Midigama is considered the best surf spot in the entire south-western coast of the island and is a very popular with experienced surfers.

-The tranquil beaches of Mirissa with its rural village atmosphere has now gained popularity.
-Enjoy a meal in one of the few restaurants and bars scattered on its famous crescent of golden sand.
+The tranquil beaches of Mirissa with its rural village atmosphere has gained popularity.
+Enjoy a meal in one of the restaurants and bars scattered on its famous crescent of golden sand.

-Blue whale watching is the main activity in Mirissa.
-Southern Sri Lanka is one of the best places in Asia to cross paths with these majestic mammals and are often seen between November and April.
-Sea kayaking and snorkeling are also good options to toggle between relaxation and active holidays.
+Blue Whale watching is the main activity in Mirissa.
+Southern Sri Lanka is one of the best places in Asia to cross paths with these majestic mammals which are often spotted between November and April.
+Sea kayaking and snorkeling are two more activities to round off your beach vacation.

 Tangalle is one of the last remaining unaltered beaches.
-During your stay, you’ll meet turtles on Rekawa Beach, located 4km east of Tangalle.
+During your stay, you may see turtles on Rekawa Beach, located 4km east of Tangalle.
 You can observe the females lay their eggs on the sand during the night.
 Visit the temple of Mulkirigala, a former monastery built over 2000 years ago and situated on a high rock of 210 meters.

 NATIONAL PARKS IN SOUTHERN SRI LANKA